Human rights in Mauritania: Respect for political rights

-The constitution of Mauritania provides citizens the right to change their government peacefully, and the country accomplished a peaceful transition from military rule with the presidential election of 2009, followed the same year by the indirect election of one-third of the seats in the Senate.
-However, the government indefinitely postponed scheduled elections of municipal councilors, the members of the National Assembly, and another third of Senate seats, due to inability to reach agreement with opposition parties.
+The Constitution of Mauritania provides citizens the right to change their government peacefully, and the country accomplished a peaceful transition from military rule with the presidential election of 2009, followed the same year by the indirect election of one-third of the seats in the Senate.
+However, the government indefinitely postponed scheduled elections of municipal councilors, the members of the National Assembly, and another third of Senate seats, due to the inability to reach an agreement with opposition parties.

 Elections and political participation

 Mauritania returned to constitutional rule in 2009 following the Dakar Accord, which resulted in the agreement of President Sidi Ould Cheikh Abdallahi to resign and the formation of a Transitional Government of National Unity.

 In an election held in 2009, former High State Council leader General Mohamed Ould Abdel Aziz won 53 percent of the vote.
 Although some opposition groups claimed the election was fraudulent and requested an investigation, the Constitutional Council certified the election.

-Elections by municipal councils to fill one-third of the seats in the Senate, also in 2009, resulted in a large win for the Union for the Republic.
+Elections by municipal councils to fill one-third of the seats in the Senate, also in 2009, resulted in a large win for the Union for the Republic (UPR).
 Opposition and independent candidates denounced what they characterized as heavy pressure on the municipal councilors to vote for majority party candidates and on independent candidates to withdraw.
 Authorities did not investigate these complaints.

-Indirect elections for another one third of the Senate seats were originally scheduled for 24 April 2011, but they were postponed twice due to the inability of the government and a coalition of opposition parties to agree on the opposition's demand that the Electoral Code be rewritten, the ruling coalition dissolved, and laws regulating the media reformed.
+Indirect elections for another one-third of the Senate seats were originally scheduled for 24 April 2011, but they were postponed twice due to the inability of the government and a coalition of opposition parties to agree on the opposition's demand that the Electoral Code be rewritten, the ruling coalition dissolved, and laws regulating the media reformed.
 The opposition coalition indicated it would not participate in elections until its demands were met.
 The majority and opposition parties engaged in a national dialogue from 17 September to 19 October to resolve their political impasse, but no timetable for Senate, National Assembly, or municipal elections had been established by the end of 2011.
-The Constitutional Council subsequently ruled that a delay of parliamentary elections through May 2012 would be legal.
+The Constitutional Council subsequently ruled that a delay of parliamentary elections until May 2012 would be legal.

 There were 18 women in the National Assembly and six in the 56-seat Senate in 2011.
 The 27-member cabinet included three women, three Black Moors, and five Afro-Mauritanians.
 The law requires that women make up at least 20 percent of candidates on legislative candidate lists.
 It was observed in practice during 2011.